sieteunoseis/cisco-uc-get-cert/README.md

 # Cisco UC certificate generation using ZeroSSL and Digital Ocean

-> Python project that will generate a CSR, create a certificate on ZeroSSL, verify domain via Digital Ocean, sign and install on UC platforms
+> Python project that will generate a CSR on UC platform, request a certificate from ZeroSSL, verify domain via Digital Ocean, and install CA and signed certificate on server.

 ## Usage